pulsar-edit/documentation/docs/developing-for-pulsar/writing-specs.md

 ## Customizing your test runner

-By default, package tests are run with Jasmine 1.3, which is outdated but can't be changed for compatibility reasons.
+By default, package tests are run with Jasmine 1.3, which is outdated but can’t be changed for compatibility reasons.
 You can specify your own custom test runner by including an `atomTestRunner` field in your `package.json`.
-Pulsar will require whatever module you specify in this field, so you can use a relative path or the name of a module in your package's dependencies.
+Pulsar will require whatever module you specify in this field, so you can use a relative path or the name of a module in your package’s dependencies.

-Your test runner module must export a single function, which Pulsar will call within a new window to run your package's tests.
+Your test runner module must export a single function, which Pulsar will call within a new window to run your package’s tests.
 Your function will be called with the following parameters:

 - `testPaths` An array of paths to tests to run.
 Could be paths to files or directories.